[Updated] Your ultimate gel-polish troubleshooting guide

 How can I warn clients about the dangers of DIY gel-polish kits?

-“Instructions are poor in these DIY gel-polish kits, with little precautions included on the packaging and no warnings about avoiding skin contact.
+“Instructions are poor in DIY gel-polish kits, with little precautions included on the packaging and no warnings about avoiding skin contact.
 The lamps are often poor quality and will be unlikely to give a correct cure; just because the product appears cured, it is not necessarily thoroughly cured.
-DIY kits also don’t often have MSDS (material safety data sheets),” says Katie Barnes, owner of Katie Barnes Training Academy in Warwickshire and PB’s Nail Professional of the Year 2018.
+DIY kits also don’t often have MSDS (material safety data sheets),” says Katie Barnes, owner of Katie Barnes Training Academy in Warwickshire, founder of the Katie Barnes Tool Range, and PB’s Nail Professional of the Year 2018.

 “Many home users and even some so-called professionals are turning to third-party online retailers to purchase what they assume is a genuine but cheaper product.
 Professional, reputable brands will not list their products on third-party sites and therefore there is no guarantee of what is being purchased.”